Giovanni Botero: Later works, life, and influence

 Through the 1590s, Botero continued in the employ of Federico Borromeo, who would become Archbishop of Milan in 1595.
 Botero mixed in the high society of Rome and Milan in these years, and published another work for which he was to become quite well known, the Relazioni Universali.
 Released in four volumes between 1591 and 1598 (a fifth volume was finally published in the late nineteenth century), the 'relations' of the title referred to those of the 'universal' (Catholic) church in various parts of the world, a treatise on "The Strength of all the Powers of Europe and Asia", and even includes the Americas.
 The work marks the beginning of demographic studies.

 Finishing his employment with Federico Borromeo in 1599, Botero returned to the House of Savoy, to be tutor to three sons of Charles Emmanuel.
 He would tour Spain with his three charges from 1603 to 1607, no doubt associating with the closest of Philip III's advisors, from whom his ideas would be passed on to Philip IV's most trusted policy-maker, the Count-Duke of Olivares.

 Here is where Botero's work began to have an influence.
 Olivares seems to have used Botero's Reason of State to outline the strategy for preserving the Spanish Empire in his famous Memorial on the Union of Arms.
 There is also evidence that Duke Maximilian of Bavaria, one of the staunchest political supporters of Catholic reform and a leading figure of the Thirty Years' War, had discussed the Reason of State with his advisors.
-Thus, Botero's thought was able to shape at least some of the policy among the European states of the very troubled seventeenth century.
+Thus, Botero's thought was able to shape at least some of the policies among the European states of the very troubled seventeenth century.

 Botero's work would also influence the next generation of political and economic thinkers.
 Thomas Mun's liberal mercantilist treatise England's Treasure by Foreign Trade, written in 1624, but not published until 1664, owes something to the Reason of State, and there is evidence that the great Belgian thinker Justus Lipsius read the Reason of State.

 Botero died in Turin in 1617.

+Memorials

+In the 18th century, in his honour, a monument was built in Bene Vagienna in the so-called Piazza Botero, a central square located in front of the Church of Santa Maria Assunta (Chiesa di Santa Maria Assunta) and surrounded by historic buildings, such as the town hall Comune di Bene Vagienna.

+Likewise, in honour of Botero, streets bearing his name were built in the cities of Turin, Rome and Rimini, in Italy.